-You will be using different components depending on whether you are developing an application or Plasma and the nature of your application.
-The interaction patterns of the HIG apply regardless of the components you use.
+You will use different components depending on whether you are developing an application or Plasma, and the nature of your application.
+The HIG interaction patterns apply regardless of the components you use.

-Qt offers two ways of defining the application UI.
+Qt offers two ways of defining the application user interface (UI).
 Which one to choose depends on the nature of your application.
-The application logic is written in C++ (or other supported languages) regardless of that.
+The application logic is written in C++ (or other supported languages) regardless of the kind of application created.

 Qt Widgets is the traditional way of writing Qt applications.
-It is best suited for traditional desktop applications with complex UI, e.g. KDevelop.
+It is best suited for traditional desktop applications with complex interfaces, e.g. KDevelop.

 QML/QtQuick is the modern way of developing Qt applications.
 It features a declarative approach to writing touch and mobile friendly UIs with fluent gestures.
-It is best suited for mobile and convergent applications.
+QML/QtQuick is best suited for mobile and convergent applications.